section-engineering-education/engineering-education/articles/getting-started-with-nodemcu/index.md

 - Operating voltage of 3.3V.
 - 128KB RAM and 4MB of Flash memory.
 - Contains inbuilt 802.11b/g/n WiFi transceiver.
 - Contains 17 GPIOs (General Purpose Input Output).
+GPIO is a standard interface which connects the microcontroller to other electronic devices.
+For example, LEDs, Buzzers and other sensors are GPIOs.
-- Provides serial communication via the UART interface.
+- Provides serial communication via the UART (Universal Asynchronous Receiver-Transmitter) interface.
+UART is a physical interface which transmits the data between two nodes using a data bus.
+More about UART can be understood [here](https://www.circuitbasics.com/basics-uart-communication).

 All the above components with several additional features can be seen in this pin diagram.